-Dr Darlene Sebalj has an extensive background in university management and administration with a successful track record as a change agent at the process, operational, and organizational level.
-Dr Sebalj’s long-held passion for and commitment to the HE sector is reflected in recently conferred PhD work in which she developed a model designed to explain and interpret the dynamic between Academic and Professional Staff workplace engagement and university research performance.
+Dr Darlene Sebalj is the Senior Program Coordinator for the groundbreaking DFAT-funded Individual Deprivation Measure (IDM) program.
+Dr Sebalj has an extensive background in university management and administration with a successful track record as a change agent at the process, operational, and organizational level.
+Her long-held passion for and commitment to the HE sector is reflected in recently conferred PhD work in which she developed a model designed to explain and interpret the dynamic between Academic and Professional Staff workplace engagement and university research performance.

 The Individual Deprivation Measure: